Follow us

 (iii)Section-3: Scholar’s Zone

-• For Classes 1-2: There will be 25 questions and the duration will be of 40 Minutes.
+• For Classes 1-2: There will be 25 questions, and the duration will be 40 Minutes.

-• For Classes 3-5: There will be 30 questions and the duration will be of 40 Minutes.
+• For Classes 3-5: There will be 30 questions, and the duration will be 40 Minutes.

-• For Classes 6-8: There will be 35 questions and the duration will be of 40 Minutes.
+• For Classes 6-8: There will be 35 questions, and the duration will be 40 Minutes.

-• For Classes 9-12: There will be 40 questions and the duration will be of 50 Minutes.
+• For For Classes 9-12: There will be 40 questions, and the duration will be 50 Minutes.

-The details of the manner in which the test is to be conducted will be sent with the question papers.
-For classes, 1st onward OMR answer sheets will be provided.
+Detailed guidelines for conducting the test will be shared with the school along with the question papers.
+For classes 1st onwards, OMR answer sheets will be provided.

 No. of Questions